Law Enforcement

 Earnings

-Federal law provides special salary rates to Federal employees who serve in law enforcement.
-Additionally, Federal special agents and inspectors receive law enforcement availability pay (LEAP)—equal to 25 percent of the agent's grade and step—awarded because of the large amount of overtime that these agents are expected to work.
+Federal law provides special salary rates to Federal employees who serve in the law enforcement field.
+Additionally, Federal special agents and inspectors receive law enforcement availability pay (LEAP)—equal to 25 percent of the agent’s grade and step—awarded because of the large amount of overtime that these agents are expected to work.
 Salaries were slightly higher in selected areas where the prevailing local pay level was higher.
 Because Federal agents may be eligible for a special law enforcement benefits package, applicants should ask their recruiter for more information.

-Police Jobs
+Jobs Outlook

 Additional Information

-Return to Top of Page
+Return to top of page